graphhopper/directions-api-clients/perl/README.md

 use WWW::SwaggerClient::Object::CostMatrixDataInfo;
 use WWW::SwaggerClient::Object::GHError;
 use WWW::SwaggerClient::Object::GHErrorHints;
-use WWW::SwaggerClient::Object::GHGeocodingLocation;
-use WWW::SwaggerClient::Object::GHGeocodingPoint;
-use WWW::SwaggerClient::Object::GHGeocodingResponse;
-use WWW::SwaggerClient::Object::GHIsochroneResponse;
-use WWW::SwaggerClient::Object::GHIsochroneResponsePolygon;
-use WWW::SwaggerClient::Object::GHIsochroneResponsePolygonGeometry;
-use WWW::SwaggerClient::Object::GHIsochroneResponsePolygonProperties;
-use WWW::SwaggerClient::Object::GHMatrixRequest;
-use WWW::SwaggerClient::Object::GHMatrixResponse;
-use WWW::SwaggerClient::Object::GHResponseCoordinates;
+use WWW::SwaggerClient::Object::GeocodingLocation;
-use WWW::SwaggerClient::Object::GHResponseCoordinatesArray;
+use WWW::SwaggerClient::Object::GeocodingPoint;
-use WWW::SwaggerClient::Object::GHResponseInfo;
+use WWW::SwaggerClient::Object::GeocodingResponse;
-use WWW::SwaggerClient::Object::GHResponseInstruction;
+use WWW::SwaggerClient::Object::IsochroneResponse;
-use WWW::SwaggerClient::Object::GHResponseInstructions;
+use WWW::SwaggerClient::Object::IsochroneResponsePolygon;
-use WWW::SwaggerClient::Object::GHRouteResponse;
+use WWW::SwaggerClient::Object::IsochroneResponsePolygonGeometry;
-use WWW::SwaggerClient::Object::GHRouteResponsePath;
+use WWW::SwaggerClient::Object::IsochroneResponsePolygonProperties;
 use WWW::SwaggerClient::Object::JobId;
 use WWW::SwaggerClient::Object::Location;
+use WWW::SwaggerClient::Object::MatrixRequest;
+use WWW::SwaggerClient::Object::MatrixResponse;
 use WWW::SwaggerClient::Object::Objective;
 use WWW::SwaggerClient::Object::Relation;
 use WWW::SwaggerClient::Object::Request;
 use WWW::SwaggerClient::Object::Response;
+use WWW::SwaggerClient::Object::ResponseCoordinates;
+use WWW::SwaggerClient::Object::ResponseCoordinatesArray;
+use WWW::SwaggerClient::Object::ResponseInfo;
+use WWW::SwaggerClient::Object::ResponseInstruction;
+use WWW::SwaggerClient::Object::ResponseInstructions;
 use WWW::SwaggerClient::Object::Route;
 use WWW::SwaggerClient::Object::RoutePoint;
+use WWW::SwaggerClient::Object::RouteResponse;
+use WWW::SwaggerClient::Object::RouteResponsePath;
 use WWW::SwaggerClient::Object::Routing;
 use WWW::SwaggerClient::Object::Service;
 use WWW::SwaggerClient::Object::Shipment;